Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Related work

 The event-based sensor market is still in its infancy and its still limited commercial adoption has not allowed to collect large volumes of event-based data.
 Currently, many of the datasets used in computer vision are artificially created from frame-based data or simulations.
 N-MNIST, N-Caltech101 \cite{orchard2015converting} and DVS-CIFAR10 \cite{li2017cifar10} are three popular datasets created through screen recordings of the original frame-based data with a neuromorphic camera.
 Alternatively, frame-based datasets have also been converted into events directly through software \cite{Bi2017PIX2NVSPC, Gehrig2020VideoTE, zhu2021eventgan}.
 Finally, \cite{Rebecq2018ESIMAO, joubert2021event} provide simulators for the generation of synthetic event data.

 Still, the most desirable option for the development of event-based systems is to use data from a real-world acquisition.
 In the present day, most of the available natively neuromorphic datasets are still simple compared to traditional frame-based ones.
-Among them we can find N-CARS \cite{sironi2018hats} a binary classification dataset, ASL-DVS \cite{bi2019graph} a 24 class sign language classification task, DHP19 \cite{calabrese2019dhp19} a 33 class pose estimation dataset, DailyActionDVS \cite{ijcai2021p240} a 12 class action recognition task and DVS-Gesture \cite{Amir2017ALP} the widely used 11 class action recognition dataset.
+For classification tasks we can find: N-CARS \cite{sironi2018hats} a binary classification dataset, ASL-DVS \cite{bi2019graph} a 24 class sign language classification task, DailyActionDVS \cite{ijcai2021p240} a 12 class action recognition task and DVS-Gesture \cite{Amir2017ALP} the widely used 11 class action recognition dataset.
+Other available datasets are the DHP19 \cite{calabrese2019dhp19} pose estimation dataset, the Gen1 \cite{de2020large} and 1 Mpx \cite{perot2020learning} object detection datasets, and DSEC \cite{Gehrig21ral} for optical flow estimation.

+A study on the relevance of neuromorphic datasets for SNN evaluation was presented in \cite{iyer2021neuromorphic}.
+In this work, it was proven that collapsing all events into a single frame and performing recognition with an image classifier did not affect classification performance in N-MNIST or N-Caltech101, but did decrease it in DVS-Gestures.
+Our results will show how, when the event integration is done in multiple frames instead of just one, DVS-Gestures can also be solved by a non-temporal image classifier, evidencing its lack of temporal complexity.

+Regarding non-classification datasets, the available options are ill-suited for rigorous evaluation of temporal processing.
+Despite temporal information being exploitable to gain improvements in accuracy, object detection or pose estimation tasks can still be solved by accumulating events in time-windows and performing inference in one frame.
+In the same way, optical flow estimation can be performed using two frames of accumulated events.